Reviewed by: HU Medical Review Board | Reviewed March 2022 | Last updated: June 2022

 Over-the-counter migraine remedies can be bought without a prescription from a doctor.
-Over-the-counter medications, also called nonprescription drugs, are considered safe and effective when for people to use without direct guidance from a physician.
+Over-the-counter medications, also called nonprescription drugs, are considered safe and effective for people to use without direct guidance from a physician.1

-The U.S. Food and Drug Administration has divided all over-the-counter, or OTC, drugs into 80 categories.
-According to the FDA, OTC drugs must have the following qualities:
+The U.S. Food and Drug Administration (FDA) determines if a drug can be over-the-counter, or OTC, based on the following qualities:

 - Can be used by consumers for self-diagnosed ailments